 Best of all, it’s ready in no time and can be made ahead, making it perfect for weeknights.
 So…

-How do you make a classic Cobb salad?
+How do you make a Classic Cobb Salad with Chicken?

 - Start by hard-boiling some eggs.
 Use your favorite method if you have one, or follow these tips for perfect hard boiled eggs (I like to make extra for egg salad sandwiches!)

 - Cook and slice or cube chicken breasts (or use leftover chicken, or store bought rotisserie chicken).

 - Use the same pan you used to cook the chicken to fry up some bacon.

 - whip up an easy homemade dressing.
 I love a simple, tangy red-wine vinaigrette with this salad, but feel free to get creative!
 Creamy dressings like ranch or blue cheese work great too.

 - Cover each plate with a bed of greens.
 Again, use what you love!
 Crunchy romaine or iceberg works well, as do more tender greens like spinach or mixed baby lettuces.
 I used a mix of red leaf and butter lettuces here.

 - To the greens, add chicken, tomatoes, avocado, sliced eggs, bacon and cheese.

 The chicken, bacon, and eggs can easily be prepared ahead of time, so all you have to do is assemble the salad and enjoy!